 Read also: Maharashtra Ownership Of Flats Act, 1963

-Registration Process Under the Societies Registration Act in Maharashtra
+Registration Process Under the Maharashtra Society Registration Act

-The registration process under the Societies Registration Act Maharashtra is straightforward when documents are prepared correctly.
+The society registration process in Maharashtra under the Maharashtra Society Registration Act is straightforward when documents are prepared correctly.

 - Form a group of at least seven members